rhermosoUZ/Re-CoSKQ/README.md

  The generator file generates a binary model from a body of text.
  The pickler turns this binary file into a pickle file and strips unnecessary methods.
  And finally, the adapter removes unnecessary words from vocabulary of the model.

+ The word2vec documentation and a dataset to train the model can be found at: https://pypi.org/project/word2vec/

 ### Precalulating Values